-One of the more difficult tasks we face is when a client approaches us need life insurance and base jumping is an activity they are involved in, to any capacity.
+One of the more difficult tasks we face is when a client approaches us needing life insurance and base jumping is an extreme activity they’re involved in (to any capacity).

-Base jumpers, somewhat similar to their sky jumping counterparts, will have a much harder time finding an appropriately priced policy.
-Many companies will not even consider a base jumper, regardless of expertise.
+Base jumpers, somewhat similar to their sky jumping counterparts, will have a much harder time finding an appropriately priced insurance policy that also provides adequate coverage.

-Here are the different kinds of coverage available to you, listed from both cheapest to most expensive, and most difficult to obtain to simplest:
+Below are the different kinds of coverage available to you, listed from cheapest to most expensive along with most difficult to obtain to simplest: